 In the worst cases, this dog will be bouncing around pawing at the windows and yapping at any other dogs seen outside the vehicle.

-Travelling when your dog is sleepy, or taking frequent breaks so your Jack Chi can let off some steam and wind down, can help here – so it’s best not to take especially long journey with this easily bored little firecracker of a mixed breed!
+Traveling when your dog is sleepy, or taking frequent breaks so your Jack Chi can let off some steam and wind down, can help here – so it’s best not to take an especially long journey with this easily bored little firecracker of a mixed breed!

 This dog isn’t so great with young children, in much the same way as many small dog breeds aren’t.

 This is in part due to how reckless the Jack Chi can be when they’re at their happiest or most excited – and ironically enough, these dogs always get excited meeting young kids.

 However, the fact that young kids might not know how to handle dogs, particularly small dogs, can be just as problematic.

 The good news is that a Jack Chi puppy and a young child introduced to each other early on, and under close supervision, can grow up together nicely.